MPH Master of Public Health (on campus)

 Your application form must be accompanied by the following supporting documents:

-• Two academic references on letter headed paper or sent from work emails.
-Professional references can be provided in instances where you have been out of university for more than 3 years.
+• An academic reference on letter headed paper or sent from a work email.
+A professional reference can be provided in instances where you have been out of university for more than 3 years.
 We do not contact referees directly so please inform them yourself.

 • Copies of official degree certificates (with translations if not in English) if you have already graduated.